ivliag/handy-svg/README.md

 ![lint](https://github.com/ivliag/handy-svg/actions/workflows/lint.yml/badge.svg)

 ## How it works
-1. Fetches your svgs in browser with `fetch` request.
+1. Fetches your SVGs in browser with `fetch` request.
 And caches of course.
-2. Puts it into [svg-sprite](https://daily-dev-tips.com/posts/svg-sprites/) that is stored in your `body`.
+2. Puts it into [sprite](https://daily-dev-tips.com/posts/svg-sprites/) that is stored in your `body`.
 3. Provides you with the React component and standalone API to use this icon in your code.
 4. That's it.
-You now may use all the fancy css-styling like if it was inline svg.
+You now may use all the fancy css-styling like if it was inline SVG.

 ## Why
 1. Sprites may become huge, containing hundreds of icons, and you don't need all of your icons on every page.
 2. Styling with css is a must-have, and this is the only way of getting it except for inlining.
-3. Inlining svgs with React might be painful (there is a [tool](https://react-svgr.com/) though), it also increases the bundle size and just doesn't feel right.
+3. Inlining SVGs with React might be painful (there is a [tool](https://react-svgr.com/) though), it also increases the bundle size and just doesn't feel right.

 ## Usage